rosehgal/DockerENT/README.md

 # DockerENT

 DockerENT is activ**E** ru**N**time application scanning **T**ool (**RAST** tool) and framework which is pluggable and written in python.
-It comes with **CLI application** and **Web Interface** written with [StreamLit](https://www.streamlit.io/).
+It comes with **CLI application** and clean **Web Interface** written with [StreamLit](https://www.streamlit.io/).

-DockerENT is designed keeping in mind that during deployments there weak configurations which are sticky in production deployments and leads to severe consequenes.
-This application connects with running containers in the system and fetches the list of malicious runtime configurtions and generates a report.
+DockerENT is designed keeping in mind that during deployments there weak configurations which are sticky in production deployments as well and can lead to severe consequences.
+This application connects with running containers in the system and fetches the list of weak and vulnerable runtime configurtions and generates a report.
 If invoked through CLI it can create `JSON` and `HTML` report.
 If invoked through **web** interface, it can display the scan and audit report in the UI itself.

 ## How to Run